Dr. Haliehana Stepetin receives Nmitqǝn Award for Outstanding Early Career Indigenous Scholar

-Dr. Haliehana Stepetin, Assistant Professor for the School of Arctic and Climate Security Studies at the Ted Stevens Center for Arctic Security Studies, was awarded the Nmitqǝn Award for Outstanding Early Career Indigenous Scholar on June 1, 2024 in Bodø, Norway at the Stormen Concert Hall.
+Earlier this summer, Dr. Haliehana Stepetin, Assistant Professor for the School of Arctic and Climate Security Studies at the Ted Stevens Center for Arctic Security Studies, was awarded the Nmitqǝn Award for Outstanding Early Career Indigenous Scholar.
 Presented by the International Arctic Social Science Association (IASSA), this award honors Indigenous scholars for their exceptional community-grounded research deeply rooted in Indigenous Knowledge systems.

-(Courtesy photo)
+Reflecting on the honor, Stepetin shared, "Receiving this award was a profound acknowledgment of the importance of Indigenous Knowledge systems in Arctic research.
+It validates the hard work and dedication of Indigenous scholars and emphasizes the critical role that our communities play in understanding and addressing the unique challenges of the Arctic region."

+The award, named in honor of the revered Indigenous scholar Victoria Petrasheva, was announced at the Arctic Congress, a significant gathering that included multiple groups such as IASSA.
+Stepetin was nominated by her peers for her commitment and vision to integrating Indigenous methodologies and Knowledges into her research.

 |Date Taken: